 Option B: Don’t waste time and money on a Notary signature – use the Sworn Declaration Form my Firm uses.

-Here is the Sworn Declaration form that the ALF uses to add lay evidence to the Veteran’s C-File.
+Here is the Sworn Declaration form that my law firm uses to add lay evidence to the veteran’s C-File.

 Benefits of using the Sworn Declaration:

-It does not require a notary’s signature (saving you $8 – $12 for a notary fee and all the travel time to and from the notary’s office).
+It does not require a notary’s signature (saving you on the notary fee and all the travel time to and from the notary’s office).

 According to 28 USC § 1746 – carries the same weight as a notarized affidavit.
 Just be aware: by using this form you are saying that you are making the statements “under pain of perjury”.
 That means that if the VA can show you lied in this document on a material fact, you could be charged with perjury (that’s a crime, folks).